michal-h21/vim-zettel/README.md

 - `T` command in the nomal mode - yank the current note filename and title as a Vimwiki link

-- `:VimwikiCapture` - create a new Zettel from a file.
+- `:ZettelCapture` - create a new Zettel from a file.
 Usaful for scripting.
 It can be used in this way

   ```
-  vim -c VimwikiCapture filename
+  vim -c ZettelCapture filename
   ```

   It will replace the original file contents with a path to the new wiki file,